Ensembles in the Tell School

 The Orchestra is conducted by Dr. Vera Volchansky, is an ensemble dedicated to advancing the performance experience of its members and performs at least twice a semester.

 Performing established repertoire as well as new and interesting music, the orchestra’s concerts will cultivate interdisciplinary connections, building a wide and varied audience.

-The Concert Band (Prof. Steve Goss, conductor) seeks to broaden the musical horizons of its members and audiences by performing a variety of quality literature including original wind band classics, transcriptions, and music from the jazz and popular genres.
+The Concert Band (Dr. Christy Banks, conductor) seeks to broaden the musical horizons of its members and audiences by performing a variety of quality literature including original wind band classics, transcriptions, and music from the jazz and popular genres.
 The Concert Band is comprised of approximately 70 wind and percussion players and is open to all students with previous band experience.

 Placement auditions are held at the beginning of each semester to determine part assignments.
 Membership is available on a semester-by-semester basis for which students may earn academic credit.
 Typically, the Concert Band presents two concerts on campus each semester and also performs as part of the Glorious Sounds of the Season concerts each December.

 The Wind Ensemble is the premier concert ensemble of the MU band program.
 Conducted by Dr. Joe Cernuto, the band is comprised of the most accomplished woodwind, brass, and percussion players at Millersville University.
 The 50 members of the Wind Ensemble perform the finest existing and emerging wind band literature.
 The Wind Ensemble is dedicated to the furtherance of wind band music as one of America's leading art forms.

 Members are selected by audition at the beginning of each semester.
 The Wind Ensemble presents two on-campus concerts each semester as well as clinics and performances off-campus at schools and community events in the region.
 Performances regularly feature nationally-recognized guest artists.
 Academic credit is available to all members of the Wind Ensemble.